one000mph/drone-slack/README.md

 ## NOTE:

-This is a fork of the original project, customized for our andyet deploy pipeline.
+This is a fork of the original project, customized for Talky Inc. deploy pipeline.